Karenvn/merian-busco-painter/README.md

 - inclusion of duplicated BUSCO hits in the location table and plot
 - chromosome length lookup from the NCBI Datasets API `sequence_reports` endpoint
 - modifications to the appearance of the Merian plot for use in genome note publications
-- automatic multi-column plotting for assemblies with many chromosomes
+- automatic multi-column plotting for assemblies with more than 40 chromosomes
 - a batch wrapper for running multiple ToLIDs from genome notes working directories.

 ## Important assumption